Polyacetylene: History

-One of the earliest reported acetylene polymers was named Cuprene.
+One of the earliest reported acetylene polymers was named cuprene.
 Its highly cross-linked nature led to no further studies in the field for quite some time.
 Linear polyacetylene was first prepared by Giulio Natta in 1958.
 The resulting polyacetylene was linear, of high molecular weight, displayed high crystallinity, and had a regular structure.
 X-ray diffraction studies demonstrated that the resulting polyacetylene was trans-polyacetylene.
-After this first reported synthesis, few chemists were interested in polyacetylene because the product of Natta's preparation was an insoluble, air sensitive, and infusible black powder.
+After this first reported synthesis, few chemists were interested in polyacetylene because the product of Natta's preparation was an insoluble, air sensitive, infusible black powder.

-The next major development of polyacetylene polymerization was made by Hideki Shirakawa’s group who were able to prepare silvery films of polyacetylene.
+The next major development of polyacetylene polymerization was made by Hideki Shirakawa's group who prepared silvery films of polyacetylene.
 They discovered that the polymerization of polyacetylene could be achieved at the surface of a concentrated solution of the catalyst system of Et3Al and Ti(OBu)4 in an inert solvent such as toluene.
 In parallel with Shirakawa's studies, Alan Heeger and Alan MacDiarmid were studying the metallic properties of polythiazyl [(SN)x], a related but inorganic polymer.
 Polythiazyl caught Heeger's interest as a chain-like metallic material, and he collaborated with Alan MacDiarmid who had previous experience with this material.
 By the early 1970s, this polymer was known to be superconductive at low temperatures.
 Shirakawa, Heeger, and MacDiarmid collaborated on further development of polyacetylene.

 Upon doping polyacetylene with I2, the conductivity increased seven orders of magnitude.
 Similar results were achieved using Cl2 and Br2.
 These materials exhibited the largest room temperature conductivity observed for a covalent organic polymer, and this seminal report was key in furthering the development of organic conductive polymers.
 Further studies led to improved control of the cis/trans isomer ratio and demonstrated that cis-polyacetylene doping led to higher conductivity than doping of trans-polyacetylene.
 Doping cis-polyacetylene with AsF5 further increased the conductivities, bringing them close to that of copper.
 Furthermore, it was found that heat treatment of the catalyst used for polymerization led to films with higher conductivities.

 To account for such an increase in conductivity in polyacetylene, J. R. Schrieffer and Heeger considered the existence of topologically protected solitonic defects, their model is now known as the Su–Schrieffer–Heeger model, which has served as model in other contexts to understand topological insulators.